diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 It is pretty easy to create an interactive visualisation with Futhark, so expect this number to go up.
-However, note that Futhark development does *not* target interactive visualisations -- we just want to show off what we have!
+However, note that Futhark development is not primarily oriented towards graphics programming -- we just want to show off what we have!

 A Simple Start: Game of Life